pingcap/tidb-dev-guide/contribute-to-tidb/write-document.md

 To accept suggestions, perform the following steps to modify your submitted PR content:

 1. Pull the latest content from the remote origin of your PR to your local by executing the following command in the terminal.
-This ensures that your local content is in up-to-date with the remote origin.
+This ensures that your local content is up-to-date with the remote origin.

     ```
     git fetch origin new-branch-name